 British Columbians will soon be able to purchase non-medical cannabis from privately run and government-operated retail stores.
 As the government retailer, we will also be the only entity offering online sales via an e-Commerce platform.

 Non-medical cannabis will only be sold in standalone cannabis retail stores, and will not be sold alongside other products, such as liquor.
-Before we open our first retail store later this summer, we must establish a wholesale distribution system for non-medical cannabis, with the goal to make it operational by the time the federal government legalizes cannabis later this year.
+Before we open our first retail store in the fall, we must establish a wholesale distribution system for non-medical cannabis, with the goal to make it operational by the time the federal government legalizes cannabis on October 17.
 The public retail model will be phased in over time.

 Public and private stores will be allowed to sell dried cannabis, cannabis oils that comply with federal requirements, and seeds.
 Stores may also sell cannabis accessories, as defined in the proposed federal Cannabis Act, i.e., rolling papers or wraps, holders, pipes, water pipes, and bongs used in the consumption of cannabis.